PublicDataLab/Recipes/documentation.md

 For the purposes of presenting your work you'll often want to focus on a much smaller subset of some of the most interesting things you've found (rather than all of the things that you did).

 In order to be able to accommodate both of these scenarios, for example with accounts of your work or slide decks, you can make a longer version to gather everything together, and then make a much shorter cut (a ["radical edit"](https://www.uva.nl/en/profile/r/o/r.a.rogers/r.a.rogers.html) as Richard Rogers puts it) to boil it down to the most interesting and compelling material.

+# ☕️ Being mindful of time

+"*When is the next coffee break?*"

+One of the sayings from Digital Methods Winter and Summer Schools is "take breaks seriously".

+This is to make sure that you give yourself the rest in order to feel refreshed and alert over several periods of focused concentration, but also to have collective moments together as a group beyond the immediate tasks at hand.

+Plans may change and things often will not unfold as you expect, so it is also important to look at how much time you have, and make plans that work with rather than against the amount of time that you have available.

+# 🐌 Curating an environment for interpretive work

+"*Shall we split up and reconvene at 1pm?*"

+Digital methods projects often oscillate between having collective moments to make plans and reflect together, as well as moments of individual, pair or small group work in order to ["spend time with your data"](https://www.slideshare.net/lilianabounegru/what-does-a-good-digital-methods-project-look-like).

+It can be important to make an environment for interpretation where everyone is able to focus, which may involve planning sessions of focused work, interspersed with moments to discuss and plan with others.

+If you get stuck or feel as if you are going around in circles, it can make sense to try breaking into smaller groups to discuss - or to try out different approaches.

+For larger groups it can also make sense to break into smaller groups, and then even sub-divide further into individual work, pairs or threes for particular tasks.

 # 🐙 Inspiration, acknowledgments and contributors